 You can find more UNICEF UK news and stories at our blogs and in the press release section.

-UNICEF delivers life-saving supplies in Philippines after Typhoon Haiyan
+UNICEF's support for children in the Philippines after Typhoon Haiyan

 18 November 2013Typhoon Haiyan hit the Philippines on 8 November.
 UNICEF is helping the government reach children and families affected with life-saving supplies.